 For itchiness: Reset your pH

 Dilute 1 part raw apple cider vinegar (ACV) with 10 parts water (ACV : Water, 1 : 10) and apply to the area 2-3 times per day or as needed until your skin feels normal.
 If a pH imbalance is the problem, you’ll feel relief instantly.
 You can probably go on to use your bicarb deodorant again after your skin is back to normal.
 You might find that you’ll need to reset your pH on occasion, after antibiotics, major changes in diet, etc.

 For redness and soreness: Soothe first, then Reset your pH

 It’s usually good to let that redness come down enough so that it’s not too painful to apply a soothing oil.
 Remember, anything on severely inflamed skin is going to be uncomfortable.
-Apply raw coconut oil to the area in the morning and at night.
+Apply raw coconut oil to the area in the morning and at night (if you might be sensitive to coconut oil, try aloe vera gel).
 Coconut oil is antibacterial and anti-inflammatory.
 It will help soothe your skin and bring down redness, helping it to heal itself faster.
 Once the inflammation has gone down, try resetting your pH.

 When you don’t know what caused the reaction